jasapple/jasapple.github.io/_posts/2024-08-19-kubernetes.md

 ## Namespaces

+### minio
+An S3 compatible object store solution for kubernetes that can be served on-prem.

+### Monitoring
-At the moment I have setup a 'monitoring' namespace for all monitoring related services.
+Namespace for all monitoring related services.
 I am starting here as I like playing with and learning more about monitoring systems so this seemed like a good place to start.

-## MetalLB
+### MetalLB

 To challenge myself and to work better with my networking setup, I opted to use ['metalLB'](https://metallb.universe.tf){:target="_blank"} within the cluster to assign IPs and to handle load balancing when I plan to scale my pods.
 I assigned the AddressPool the range `10.0.128.0/24` and modified my Unifi Network settings to keep the netmask to a `255.255.0.0` but assign IPs in the range `10.0.0.0/15` (range: 10.0.0.1 - 10.0.127.255 mask: 255.255.128.0) This ensures no IP collisions as I was unable to figure out (at this time) how to make the metalLB interface be assigned via DHCP.